shivamgithub8393/text_utility/README.md

-Steps to run the application
+# Steps to run the application

-open cmd then go to the prject folder and type cd backend
+- open cmd then go to the project folder and type commadn

-Run this commadn to activate python virtualenv
+  - cd backend

+- create virtualenv and activate it
+  - virtualenv venv
+  - source venv/bin/activate [linux]  or venv\Scripts\activate [windows]

+- After activating virtualenv run server.py using command
+   - python server.py

-Sfter activating virtualenv run server.py using command python server.py server.py is running on port 5000
+NOTE : server.py is running on port 5000